davidlarrimore/openwebui-chat-analyzer/readme.md

 - `docker-compose.yml` defines production, development (live reload), and optional Nginx proxy profiles.
 Use `docker compose --profile development up frontend-dev` or `make dev` for auto-reload.
 - The `Makefile` centralizes build and lifecycle commands — start with `make help`.
 - Python dependencies are split between `backend/requirements.txt` and `frontend/requirements.txt` (aggregate via root `requirements.txt`).
 The multi-stage Dockerfile builds dedicated images for each service and downloads the TextBlob corpora for the Streamlit frontend.
+- The root Dockerfile now includes a dedicated Next.js stage so you can build `frontend-next` alongside the Python services (`docker build --target frontend-next .`).
+The preview app also has its own `frontend-next/Dockerfile` optimized for the standalone project.

+## Next.js Preview Frontend

+- The preview lives under `frontend-next/` and mirrors the backend API endpoints used by Streamlit.
+- Run `docker compose up frontend-next` (or `pnpm dev` inside `frontend-next/`) to explore the new dashboard at `http://localhost:8503`.
+- Environment variables such as `FRONTEND_NEXT_BACKEND_BASE_URL` and `NEXTAUTH_SECRET` control API routing and auth.
+See `.env.example` for defaults.
+- Expect ongoing changes while we migrate Streamlit pages — gaps or regressions are tracked in `AGENTS.md` and upcoming milestones.
 ## Frontend Architecture

 ### Adding a New Page or Chart